 The Downtown Community Improvement Plan (DCIP) is a city-funded incentive program that is designed to stimulate private-sector investment in the downtown.
 The goal of the DCIP is to improve the attractiveness of the downtown by encouraging sustainable businesses and residential projects.

-The Ontario government has a mandate to foster private sector job creation and economic development.
+government has a mandate to foster private sector job creation and economic development.
 Through NOHFC the government supports programs to help create sustainable jobs for northerners.

 The Rural Economic Development program is a community development initiative that helps rural communities remove any barriers to community development and economic growth.
 The program invests in projects that support sustainable rural economies and community partnerships.
 The priorities for the RED program are to revitalize communities, improve access to health care services and increase opportunities for skills development.